open-telemetry/oteps/text/0227-separate-semantic-conventions.md

 - The semantic conventions will no longer be easily referencable form the specification.
   - This is actually a benefit.
-We can ensure isolation of convention from specification and require the Specifcation to use firm language for attributes it requires, like `service.name`.
+We can ensure isolation of convention from specification and require the Specification to use firm language for attributes it requires, like `service.name`.
   - We will provide x-links from existing location to the new location.
 - Semantic Convention version will no longer match the specification version.